justoy/auto_fill_form/README.md

 ## Usage

 1. **Navigate to any web page with forms**
-2. **Look for the "🤖 Auto Fill with LLM" button** that appears near forms
-3. **Click the button** to automatically fill the form with your profile data
-4. **Review and submit** the form as needed
+2. **Auto-fill suggestions appear automatically** in form fields as gray placeholder text
+3. **Press Tab to accept** a suggestion and move to the next field
+4. **Continue pressing Tab** to accept additional suggestions or type to override them
+5. **Submit the form** when you're satisfied with the filled data

+### Enable/Disable Auto-Fill

+- **Enable**: Check the "Enable Auto-Fill" toggle in the extension popup
+- **Disable**: Uncheck the toggle to stop automatic form detection
+- **Quick Toggle**: Access the extension popup by clicking the extension icon in your browser toolbar

 ## How It Works

-1. **Form Detection**: The extension scans pages for `<form>` elements and form-like containers with multiple input fields
+1. **Automatic Form Detection**: The extension continuously scans pages for `<form>` elements and form-like containers with multiple input fields
-2. **Button Injection**: A "Auto Fill with LLM" button is added near each detected form
-3. **LLM Analysis**: When clicked, the form's HTML structure (without values) is sent to OpenAI
+2. **LLM Analysis**: When a form is detected, its HTML structure (without values) is sent to OpenAI for analysis
-4. **Field Mapping**: The LLM returns a mapping of form fields to your active profile's field keys
+3. **Field Mapping**: The LLM returns a mapping of form fields to your active profile's field keys
-5. **Smart Filling**: The extension searches through your profile categories to find matching data and fills the form fields
+4. **Suggestion Display**: Matching profile data appears as gray placeholder text in form fields
+5. **Tab Confirmation**: Press **Tab** to accept a suggestion, which fills the field and moves focus to the next input
+6. **Smart Navigation**: The system automatically moves focus to the next relevant field after each acceptance

 ## Profile Management